Alphawave IP Group (LON:AWE) Trading Down 13.8% – Here’s What Happened

 Alphawave IP Group Stock Performance

-In related news, insider Rahul Mathur acquired 1,806 shares of the stock in a transaction on Wednesday, October 8th.
-The stock was bought at an average cost of GBX 147 per share, with a total value of £2,654.82.
-42.12% of the stock is owned by insiders.
+In other Alphawave IP Group news, insider Rahul Mathur acquired 1,806 shares of the company’s stock in a transaction on Wednesday, October 8th.
+The shares were purchased at an average price of GBX 147 per share, for a total transaction of £2,654.82.
+42.12% of the stock is owned by corporate insiders.

 About Alphawave IP Group